 After completing the trilogy I wrote three more in the series and then turned to other things, ultimately completing the two I'd originally begun, “The Brothers Tremaine” and “The Masters of Time and Space.”

-Lately I've returned to crime.
-I'm currently outlining my next novel, a 30s noir in Sam Spade territory, San Francisco.
+After returning to crime, I wrote a 30s noir in Sam Spade territory, San Francisco.
 The kicker with my novel is that the hard-boiled San Francisco detective is Chinese.
 He’s been hired to find out what happened to a man who disappeared while working on the transcontinental railroad in the 1860s.
 I completed a second draft and made changes after a Chinese American friend read it for me.

 If you’ve read this, know that I'm grateful for your interest and hope to hear from you.